fbpx

 Grass stops growing in the fall when temperatures consistently remain between 40-50 degrees Fahrenheit (5-10 degrees Celsius).
 While grass can actually grow right down to freezing air temperatures (albeit slowly), it grows much better above the 40-50 degrees Fahrenheit range.

 Keep in mind that the soil doesn’t instantly adjust to the same temperature as the air.
 Soil temperature takes time to drop, and soil temperature affects dormancy.
-Due to this factor and the other complex factors affecting grass growth, it’s not reasonable to expect grass to stop growing instantly when the weather report predicts 40 degrees Fahrenheit air temperatures.
+Due to this factor and the other complex factors affecting grass growth, it’s unreasonable to expect grass to stop growing instantly when the weather report predicts 40 degrees Fahrenheit air temperatures.
 But 40 degrees Fahrenheit is a pretty reliable rule of thumb.

 Seasonal variation in turf lawn grass growth